“Sad is the parting, no one can tell: So sudden on earth the sorrow fell,

 Dearer still, as days depart; Our loved one’s memory will forever live within our hearts!”

-Relatives and Friends are encouraged to visit Mr. Stewart's tribute wall to share memories, extend condolences and to order floral tributes, as sentiments to the family.
+Relatives and Friends are encouraged to visit Mr. Arrington's tribute wall to share memories, extend condolences and to order floral tributes, as sentiments to the family.

 The Caring Team of T. L. Faison's Funeral Care, LLC is privileged to provide